For nearly two years, Qatar Airways sat atop the business class throne, alone.

 In August, 2019, Japan’s All Nippon Airways – better known as ANA – had something to say about that.
 With the swift introduction of “The Room”, ANA looked as if an airline could finally take a shot at the throne, elevating the bar once more.

-With endless levels of excitement, I hopped on the first ever flight to feature the new ANA business class, and I could hardly believe my eyes.
-Surely, I’d made my way into the wrong cabin, and a cabin crew member would politely direct me to “business class, not first class” and bow accordingly.
+With endless levels of excitement, I hopped on the first ever flight to feature the new ANA business class ‘The Room’ in 2019, and I could hardly believe my eyes.
+Surely, I’d made my way into the wrong cabin, and a cabin crew member would politely direct me to where “business class, not first class” could be found, and bow accordingly.

 Nope, I was in the right place.
-Could this really be the world’s best business class experience?
-It’s time to weigh in on the verdict.
+Could this really be the world’s best business class and topple the Qatar Airways experience?
+Here’s my weigh in on the verdict.

 I think a flying experience can adequately be summed up into 5 parts.